Dawood Ibrahim: Chhota Rajan vs Dawood Ibrahim

 In February 2010, alleged Chhota Rajan associates gunned down Nepali media baron Jamim Shah point blank in broad daylight as he was driving to his residence on a public road.
 Shah ostensibly had links with Dawood Ibrahim and was the mastermind of a racket producing counterfeit Indian currency within Nepal.
-His anti-Indian criminal activities had rankled the Indian government for more than a decade and half prior.
+His anti-Indian criminal activities had rankled the Indian government for more than a decade and a half prior.

 Family

 In 2006, Ibrahim's daughter, Mahrukh Ibrahim, married Junaid Miandad, the son of Pakistani cricketer Javed Miandad.
-In 2011, his daughter Mehreen, 24, married Ayub, a Pakistani – American.
-His son Moin married Saniya, daughter of a London-based businessman on 25 September 2011.
+In 2011, his daughter Mehreen, 24, married Ayub, a Pakistani-American.

+His only son Moin married Saniya, daughter of a London-based businessman on 25 September 2011.
+Moin lives in Karachi, Pakistan where he teaches in a mosque, having memorized the Qur'an and becoming a Maulana, while being critical of his father's criminal activities.

 Several of his family members, including his brother, Iqbal, live in Mumbai.

 In popular culture

+Bollywood

 Ibrahim and his syndicate D-Company have been linked to the financing of the Bollywood film industry.
 A number of Bollywood studios and films were financed by D-Company in the 1980s and 1990s.
-Ibrahim was linked to a number of celebrities during that time, including the beauty pageant contestant Anita Ayub and the Bollywood actress Mandakini.
+Ibrahim was linked to a number of celebrities during that time, including the beauty pageant contestant Anita Ayoob and the Bollywood actress Mandakini.
 D-Company is also known for extortion and threats targeted towards Bollywood producers and celebrities, and was involved in the murders of Bollywood producers Javed Siddique and Gulshan Kumar.

 Vijay Maurya portrayed him in the film Black Friday (2004), directed by Anurag Kashyap.

-The 2002 film Company is loosely based on D-Company's activities, and its sequel (prequel to events in the movie), the 2005 film D, as well as Shootout at Lokhandwala (2007), the 2010 film Once Upon a Time in Mumbai and 2013 film D-Day.
+The 2002 film Company is loosely based on D-Company's activities, the 2005 film D, the 2007 film Risk, as well as Shootout at Lokhandwala (2007), the 2010 film Once Upon a Time in Mumbai and its sequel, 2013 film Once Upon ay Time in Mumbai Dobaara!, another 2013 film D-Day.
 The 2013 movie Shootout at Wadala is based on the rise of the D-Company.
 The titular antagonist in the 2016 Indian action-drama film, Dongri Ka Raja, is based on Ibrahim and is portrayed by Gashmeer Mahajani.
 The film Haseena Parkar (2017) is a biographical crime film based on his sister, Haseena Parkar.
+Another 2017 movie - Daddy - which was based on Arun Gawli, one of Ibrahim's rivals, saw Farhan Akhtar portray Maqsood, a character loosely based on Ibrahim.
+A comedy movie was also released in 2017, Coffee with D.

+Actors who have portrayed Dawood Ibrahim in movies

+Video games

 The 2018 video game Hitman 2 features a Mumbai crime lord active in the movie industry called "Dawood Rangan" as a target, presumably as a reference to Ibrahim himself.